MuseSystems/musebms/app_server/components/system/mscmp_syst_network/README.md

 for each segment of the IP address.
 This works well enough, but departs from the standard CIDR notation used by most professionals.
-In fact, the Erlang/Elixir standard library for dealing with IP addresses only deals with addresses and sockets; excluded are representations or utilities for dealing with sub-nets.
+In fact, the Erlang/Elixir standard library for dealing with IP addresses only deals with addresses and sockets; excluded are representations or utilities for dealing with subnets.

-This Component aims to make it simpler to work with IP addresses, allowing for CIDR notation parsing and for the ability to recognize sub-nets.
+This Component aims to make it simpler to work with IP addresses, allowing for CIDR notation parsing and for the ability to recognize subnets.

 > #### Naive IP Address Handling {: .warning}
 >